IntegralEd/rl-lambda/TESTING_LEARNINGS.md

 ## Why This Time Is Different
 1. Fixed Response Parameters Format:
-   - Previous: Used string format
+   - Previous: Used JSON object format with "value" key
-   - Now: Using proper JSON object format with "value" key
+   - Now: Using direct string values with single quotes

 2. Removed ResponseTemplates:
    - Previous: Included ResponseTemplates in MOCK integration